PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ###### The default connection

 The top-level module methods for accessing the 'default' connection are still available and are now synonyms: `Jamf.cnx` and `JSS.api` both return the current default Jamf::Connection instance.
-There is also a top-level methods`Jamf.connect` which is the same as `Jamf.cnx.connect`.
+There is also a top-level method`Jamf.connect` which is the same as `Jamf.cnx.connect`.
 The top-level methods for changing the default connection are still there.

 NOTE: The use of `JSS::API` has been deprecated for years now, and still is (see below).